dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

   * DONE Rename
   * DONE Implement a C function to read a file and return a struct containing the contents (pointer of course) and line count
   * DONE Call the C function from Java
-  * From Java, read an entire directory
+  * DONE From Java, read an entire directory
+  * DONE Create a `free` helper function for the file_data struct
   * Allow user to enter a directory path as a commandline argument.
 This is the 'read' command.
   * Offer a 'read-safe' command which actually frees the memory
   * (stretch) Can a Java program see how much memory (including non-JVM) memory is used?
+* [ ] Defect.
+My program is not counting the same bytes as `dust`.
+Not sure why yet.